jaxankey/TA2/README.md

 # TA2
-Shoot aliens by yourself or with friends in your browser.
+Shoot aliens in your browser, alone or with friends.
+The goal of this game is exceedingly simple controls (one hand on the keyboard, one hand in the snacks) and short, satisfying games.

 ## Starting and testing a server